ExoSpaceLabs/hardrt/docs/SEMAPHORES.md

 ### Limitations and future work

 - Only binary semaphores are provided.
 Counting semaphores and mutexes (with priority inheritance) are out of scope for the minimal core but may be added as optional modules if they do not compromise predictability and size.
-- The internal wait queue is bounded by `HEARTOS_MAX_TASKS`.
+- The internal wait queue is bounded by `HARDRT_MAX_TASKS`.
 Extremely contended scenarios should be sized accordingly.